spacetelescope/specviz/docs/getting_started.rst

 --------------------

 Loaded data is added to the global data list for the entire workspace.
-A workspace is the currently instance of the SpecViz application, and more can be created by selecting ``File > New Workspace``.
+A workspace is an instance of the SpecViz application.
+Several can be open at once and more can be added by selecting ``File > New Workspace`` from the menu bar.
 Workspaces are completely independent of one another, and the user can have as many workspaces are they wish.

 Plots are the visual representation of a selection of data items within a particular workspace.
 A user can have as many plots as they wish, and new plots